Veraticus/Sandrbox/README.markdown

 # Sandrbox

 Sandrbox allows you to execute arbitrary Ruby code while being assured it won't destroy your life (or your server).
 It's intended to be small, fast, and secure.
-I built it to replace TryRuby's really slow Ruby sandrbox, since I wanted something faster.
+I built it to replace TryRuby's really slow Ruby sandbox, since I wanted something faster.

 Note that while I made a concentrated effort to make this secure, it's still possible it's not.
-I wouldn't run this code outside of a secure prison of some sort, and definitely not anything connected to a database whose data you care about.
-(I intend to run this on Heroku.)
+I wouldn't run this code outside of a secure prison of some sort, and definitely not on anything connected to a database whose data you care about.
+(I intend to run this on Heroku without a database.)

 ## Set It Up